knowledgeboard/knowledgeboard.github.io/templates/blog.md

 ### 2024-01-07 21:09
 🇨🇭Successfully - landed, unpacked, called.
 So it begins.
 Started well with trip from the airport (*glad for Eva*).
-Room needs small improvements (*bigger asdfasdf ones wouldn't fit*).
+Room needs small improvements (*bigger ones wouldn't fit*).

 Gonna cut first night short hopefully.
 A lot to come tomorrow and I must be able to talk without much thought.
 What's on my mind?

-* How is everyone going to be.
+1. How is everyone going to be.
-* How lost am I going to be.
+2. How lost am I going to be.
-* I hope there is a gym nearby!
+3. I hope there is a gym nearby!
 Gonna search for one later.
-* What is the golf course like! :D
+4. What is the golf course like! :D

 Glad for 🦆❤️ for staying with me at the airport!
 The best I could have wished for!